|

 So, now that you know how local buying habits directly affect

-these people does your advertising strategy
+you - how many of these people does your advertising strategy

 currently reach?
 Do you even know